 - If you must drive alone to limit potential exposure to coronavirus, avoid distracted driving and excessive speeding to maintain safety on the roads – being a safe driver is just as important as stopping the spread of COVID-19!
 When possible, adjust your travel outside of peak commute hours.
 In some corridors, Flextime Rewards offers a cash incentive in exchange for reducing congestion in the region.
 If your employer offers alternative work schedules like staggered work hours or compressed workweeks, take advantage of them!

-Face coverings are required.
-Read-door boarding and fare elimination are in effect.
-Several routes have been modified as of September 15, 2020.
+Face coverings are required and fares have been eliminated.
+Bus routes have been redrawn since September 2021.
 Enhanced cleaning and disinfecting procedures are being implemented, including weekly fogging

 Arlington Transit requires passengers to wear face masks or coverings while using ART and encourages social distancing on all buses and at bus stops.
 A federal mask mandate went into effect on February 2, 2021, requiring all travelers on airplanes and public transportation to wear face masks to curb the spread of COVID-19.
 ART and STAR services will be monitored daily and may be subject to change in response to the latest conditions.

-The DC Circulator requires all passengers to wear a face-covering while aboard Fares are suspended on all routes through the end of Mayor Bowser’s declared public health emergency.
+The DC Circulator requires all passengers to wear a face-covering while aboard.
+Fares are still currently suspended on all routes.
 Passengers are asked to board from the rear doors unless access to the ramp or “kneeling” steps is required.
 Enhanced cleaning protocols are in place.

 The Fairfax Connector has returned to full service as of August 29, 2020.
 Face coverings are required.

 CUE is operating at a regular schedule.
 Cleaning cycles have been increased on buses with a focus on disinfecting the bus interiors and critical touch points such as door handles, handrails, and other surfaces.
-CUE is also providing disinfectant wipes for passengers.
 Masks are required for passengers.
-Rear door boarding and exiting is in effect.
-This does not apply to customers who need to use a wheelchair ramp.
 Fares have been waived until further notice.

 TransIT is operating at full service.
 Fares are waived until further notice.
 Passengers and operators are required to wear face coverings; masks are not provided to passengers.
 Enhanced sanitation procedures have been implemented.

 - MDOT MTA continues to keep passengers safe by implementing recommended CDC protocols and evaluating new technologies from ultraviolet disinfectant equipment to the development of germ-resistant treatments to air ionizers.
 We've implemented enhanced shield protection for operators and are testing enhanced passenger seat partitions.
-In addition, we remind our riders to maintain social distancing when possible and wear masks, which have been shown to offer the most effective protection of all until a majority of the population has been immunized.
+In addition, we remind our riders at every to maintain social distancing when possible and to wear masks.

-TheBus is operating Monday-Saturday, 6:00 am to 6:30 pm.
+TheBus is operating Monday-Saturday, 6:00 am to 6:30 pm; fares are $1 each way and can be paid for with exact change or your SmarTrip card (seniors, passengers with disabilities, youth ages 5-18, and Medicare card holders ride for free).
 Passengers and operators are required to wear face coverings; masks are available for customers.
 Vehicles are cleaned daily.

 Rear door entry is asked of riders when the bus has two doors.
 Operators and passengers must wear face coverings; masks are not provided to riders.
 OmniRide’s Local and Metro Express services will operate fare Expanded service for Express Routes launched on June 22nd, 2020.

-VRE has returned to its full-service schedule.
+• VRE has returned to its full-service schedule.
 All 32 daily trains are running.
-The Amtrak Step-Up program, however, remains suspended.
-A face mask is required while onboard VRE trains through September 13, 2021, per a directive from the U.S. Transportation Security Administration.
+A face mask is required while onboard VRE as per a directive from the U.S. Transportation Security Administration.
 VRE has relaxed capacity limits on platforms and railcars.
-This means social distancing is no longer required but can still be observed while ridership is low.
-The change is consistent with the latest U.S. Centers for Disease Control (CDC) guidelines and those of other state and federal agencies.
+Social distancing is no longer required but can still be observed while ridership is low.
+The change is consistent with the latest U.S. Centers for Disease Control guidelines and those of other state and federal agencies.

 The free Guaranteed Ride Home (GRH) program is available to workers in need of an emergency ride home.
 Masks or face coverings are recommended when taking a GRH trip.